balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 * What should I do if my hub is running slow?

+Try these couple of options and if they don't work then do reach out to us immediately,

-Restart your kernel if your hub is running slow
+- Restart your kernel if your hub is running slow

-Check whether there are lot of open tabs?
+- Check whether there are lot of open tabs?
 If yes, close the tabs that are not required

 * What should I do if my code is running slow?

+Your code running slow in general could be attributed to the varied programming practices that would have slowed the operation of the hub.

 Check whether your code does the following,
 1. You are running an Infinite loop